 This appendix includes an implementation of the XHTML+RDFa 1.0 language as an XML DTD.
-It is implemented by by combining the XHTML 1.1 DTD with the XHTML Metainformation Attribute Module.
-This is done by using a content model module, and then a driver module:
+It is implemented by combining the XHTML 1.1 DTD with the XHTML Metainformation Attribute Module.
+This is done by using a content model module, and then a driver module.
+There are direct links to the various files, and the files are also contained in the "Gzip'd TAR" and "Zip" archives linked to at the top of this document.
+Please note that the files targeted by the "latest version" links may change slowly over time.
+See the W3C XHTML2 Working Group home page for more information.